I have graduated and moved to TU Delft, Netherlands where I am an Associate Professor. Check out my new homepage ...

 Jens Kober has been a teaching assistant of the Projektpraktikum: Lernende Roboter at TU Darmstadt in Fall 2011/12 and Summer 2012.

 Integrating highly complex robots in daily life requires them to become more independent of preprogrammed behaviors and exception handling.
 As biological research has shown different complex movements are actually a result of the combination of simple motor primitives.
 This concept is also successfully applied to robotics but there remains still a lot of research to be done in order to make the current formulations more versatile.
 In nature as in robotics tasks are often learned by observation and imitation.
 In many cases the imitation is imperfect and has to be improved.
 Reinforcement Learning is a natural choice for this step.

 Jens has graduated in Spring 2012 with Doctor of Engineering from Technische Universität Darmstadt.
 During his postdoc, he was affiliated to the CoR-Lab, Universität Bielefeld, Germany and was working at the Honda Research Institute Europe in Offenbach, Germany.
-Since January 2015 Jens is an assistant professor at the Delft Center for Systems and Control, TU Delft, Netherlands and member of the TU Delft Robotics Institute.
+Since January 2015 Jens is a faculty member of TU Delft, Netherlands.

 Jens' Collaborators include Betty Mohler, Silvia Chiappa, Katharina Muelling, Oliver Kroemer, Christoph Lampert, Bernhard Schölkopf, Erhan Oztop, Jan Peters, Michael Gienger, Jochen J. Steil, Simon Manschitz.